We are all fighting an invisible enemy. This has caused us fear and panic due to our vulnerability and uncertainty.

 In 2016, I had the opportunity to be of service to the frontline health workers of 'The Medical City Iloilo' where I managed the frontliners in several units like Patient Education, Information and Customer Service.
-I have worked with the Doctors, Nurses and Non-medical support staff in terms of Patient Partnership Experience.
+I have worked with the Doctors, Nurses, and Non-medical support staff in terms of Patient Partnership Experience.

 I am grateful for the opportunity to impart "Transforming Patient Partnership" with the Clinical Supervisors and Head Nurses of the Medical City Iloilo.
-As the healthcare institution is moving forward, we have aimed to develope high-performing teams capable of working in a highly challenging situation.
+As the healthcare institution is moving forward, we have aimed to develop high-performing teams capable of working in a highly challenging situation.

-We also strengthened our Patient Partnership intervention through Effective Communications in Healthcare, Personal Development in Healthcare, Stress Management Program and Conflict Resolution and Management Program that are essential in delivering frontline healthcare services.
+We also strengthened our Patient Partnership intervention through Effective Communications in Healthcare, Personal Development in Healthcare, Stress Management Program, and Conflict Resolution and Management Program that are essential in delivering frontline healthcare services.

-As a nurse myself, I have experienced the stressful environment in a healthcare setting, thus I have imparted programs that I believed would be helpful in dealing with day to day operations and whenever needed in times of future crisis.
+As a nurse myself, I have experienced the stressful environment in a healthcare setting, thus I have imparted programs that I believed would be helpful in dealing with day-to-day operations and whenever needed in times of future crisis.

 The Medical frontliners globally are well trained to handle difficult situations even in times of health crisis like the pandemic issue.
-They are equipped with the essential gears of knowledge, skills and wisdom.
+They are equipped with the essential gears of knowledge, skills, and wisdom.
 They are ready for the battle anytime they are put to test or being challenged.

-I believe they are put in the frontline because they have the most willpower, the bravest among the rest and ready to die in service for us.
+I believe they are put in the frontline because they have the most willpower, the bravest among the rest, and ready to die in service for us.

-The medical frontliners are our modern day heroes.
+The medical frontliners are our modern-day heroes.
 In this time of health crisis, they defend us all against the unseen invaders.
 They fight for our survival and they die in order for us to live.
 That's the most heroic deed they can do for us.

-We honor and give salute to our medical frontliners for their utmost dedication and service.
+We honor and give a salute to our medical frontliners for their utmost dedication and service.
 Like us, they deserve to survive this battle and they also deserve to live their best life.
 Let's protect them by doing our share.
 Let's help them survive and live.

 © 2020 Del Cusay